Where and when were you born?

 Would you say that your publisher actively promoted the book?

-Did you do readings and signings at bookshops to help promote the book?
-If so, did you organise these yourself, or were they organised by your publisher?
-And would you say that they had a significant effect on sales figures?
+Did you do readings and signings at bookshops to help promote the book?† If so, did you organize these yourself, or were they organized by your publisher?† And would you say that they had a significant effect on sales figures?

 How many copies of the book sold?